 Fred Pollack is the author of two book-length narrative poems, THE ADVENTURE and HAPPINESS, both published by Story Line Press.
 A collection of shorter poems, A POVERTY OF WORDS, 2015 from Prolific Press.
 Another collection, LANDSCAPE WITH MUTANT, to be published by Smokestack Books (UK), 2018.
 Has appeared in Hudson Review, Salmagundi, Poetry Salzburg Review, […]Read more "Note from HQ"

-This is the second in a series of three installments for Visitant featuring collaborative works from poet Dennis R. Kolakowski and artists Bruce Pipman and Charles W. “Bud” Gibbons, III (future installment).
+This is the last in a series of three installments for Visitant featuring collaborative works from poet Dennis R. Kolakowski and artists Bruce Pipman and Charles W. “Bud” Gibbons, III.
 Biographies and back story below.
-All Love is Equal in Memory The clouds have been innocent since before slavery since before anyone had any reason to be nailed to […]Read more "All Love is Equal in Memory"
+No Creek Up Here Every beer I ever swallowed has been a fair investment in this moment, but Lord what I wouldn’t give right now […]Read more "No Creek Up Here"

 Understood There’s nothing to understand,you finally understand,awareness serving us watered-down drinks,perspicuity giving the masses a mouthful,contemplation another wordfor being asleep at the wheel.“Discernment of spirit,” you said aloud,strolling through unencumbered estates,whistling past a graveyard,your head firmly shoved into your hatand all about you the divine horroradding to the general confusionwith its bad science and inaccurate […]Read more "Understood"